 Professor Pickles is an economic geographer trained in political economy and development studies, cultural and social theory, and continental philosophy.
 His research currently focuses on global production networks, European economic and social spaces particularly post-socialist transformations in Central Europe and Euro-Med Neighborhood Policies in Southern Europe.
 He also works on the cultural economies of maps and mapping, counter-mapping, and the use of maps in social movements.

 He holds BA and MA degrees from Oxford University and Ph.D. degrees form the University of Natal and the Pennsylvania State University.
 He joined the faculty at the University of North Carolina at Chapel Hill in 2001 as the Earl N Phillips Distinguished Professor of International Studies and served as the Chair of the Department of Geography between 2007-2013 .
 He is a Fellow of the Institute for Arts and Humanities and of the Center for Urban and Regions Studies.
-He has served on the Advisory Boards for the Center for European Studies, the Carolina Asia Center, the Center for Muslim and Middle Eastern Civilizations, the Office of Study Abroad, and the University Program in Cultural Studies.
-He directs the University Supply Chain Program and served as an appointed member of the Chancellor’s Labor and Licensing Advisory Committee until July 2012.
+He has served on the Advisory Boards for the Center for European Studies, the Center for Russian, Eurasian, and East European Studies, the Carolina Asia Center, the Center for Muslim and Middle Eastern Civilizations, the Office of Study Abroad, the Department of African and African American Affairs, and the University Program in Cultural Studies.
+He directed the University Supply Chain Program and served as an appointed member of the Chancellor’s Labor and Licensing Advisory Committee until July 2012.

 In 2013-2014, Professor Pickles was the Distinguished Visiting Fellow for the Faculty of Humanities and Social Sciences at Queen Mary University of London, and Nadácia VÚB Distinguished Visiting Professor at the Department of Public Administration and Regional Development in the Faculty of National Economy at the Economics University of Bratislava, Slovakia.